 - Sprouts – like mung bean, lentil, chickpea, alfalfa and bean

 And last but not least, a dressing.
-This is what really brings it altogether.
+This is what really brings it all together.
 I keep things simple and mainly use these dressings:

 - Satay – recipe is the same as the Tahini one just swap the Tahini for Peanut Butter

 - Mayonnaise – with a little bit of water, salt and oil with about 2 tablespoons of mayo.

 So that’s pretty much it!
 You may be thinking this is overwhelming, but honestly, you can do whatever you like with it.
 These are just some suggestions on what we use in our house and have most of the time to whip it together.

 Most lunches will be some form of a bowl with the above ingredients.
 I wanted to share with you some inspiration and some recipes that can be a start of this adventure for you if you haven’t dived into it before or want to try different combinations.
 There are three super easy recipes that you can prepare well ahead of time and have in the fridge ready for work, school or lunch and dinner at home.